United Capital Financial Advisers LLC Sells 5,145 Shares of XPO Logistics, Inc. (NYSE:XPO)

-United Capital Financial Advisers LLC lessened its holdings in XPO Logistics, Inc. (NYSE:XPO) by 3.0% in the fourth quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The fund owned 163,990 shares of the transportation company’s stock after selling 5,145 shares during the quarter.
-United Capital Financial Advisers LLC owned approximately 0.18% of XPO Logistics worth $19,548,000 at the end of the most recent reporting period.
+United Capital Financial Advisers LLC lowered its position in shares of XPO Logistics, Inc. (NYSE:XPO) by 3.0% during the fourth quarter, according to its most recent filing with the Securities & Exchange Commission.
+The fund owned 163,990 shares of the transportation company’s stock after selling 5,145 shares during the period.
+United Capital Financial Advisers LLC owned about 0.18% of XPO Logistics worth $19,548,000 at the end of the most recent reporting period.

-Other hedge funds and other institutional investors have also modified their holdings of the company.
-Allworth Financial LP bought a new position in XPO Logistics in the 4th quarter valued at approximately $27,000.
-Perigon Wealth Management LLC bought a new position in XPO Logistics in the 4th quarter valued at approximately $31,000.
-Manchester Financial Inc. raised its holdings in XPO Logistics by 480.0% in the 4th quarter.
-Manchester Financial Inc. now owns 290 shares of the transportation company’s stock valued at $35,000 after buying an additional 240 shares during the last quarter.
-Archer Investment Corp bought a new position in XPO Logistics in the 4th quarter valued at approximately $39,000.
-Finally, Point72 Hong Kong Ltd bought a new position in XPO Logistics in the 3rd quarter valued at approximately $36,000.
+A number of other hedge funds have also recently modified their holdings of the stock.
+Allworth Financial LP acquired a new position in XPO Logistics during the 4th quarter worth about $27,000.
+Perigon Wealth Management LLC bought a new stake in XPO Logistics during the 4th quarter worth approximately $31,000.
+Manchester Financial Inc. increased its holdings in XPO Logistics by 480.0% during the 4th quarter.
+Manchester Financial Inc. now owns 290 shares of the transportation company’s stock worth $35,000 after purchasing an additional 240 shares in the last quarter.
+Point72 Hong Kong Ltd bought a new stake in XPO Logistics during the 3rd quarter worth approximately $36,000.
+Finally, Tompkins Financial Corp bought a new stake in XPO Logistics during the 4th quarter worth approximately $37,000.
 Institutional investors and hedge funds own 95.94% of the company’s stock.

-Several research analysts have issued reports on the stock.
-JPMorgan Chase & Co. raised their price target on shares of XPO Logistics from $135.00 to $140.00 and gave the stock an “overweight” rating in a report on Friday, February 12th.
-Morgan Stanley raised their price target on shares of XPO Logistics from $80.00 to $120.00 and gave the stock an “equal weight” rating in a report on Tuesday, February 16th.
-UBS Group assumed coverage on shares of XPO Logistics in a report on Tuesday, January 19th.
-They set a “buy” rating and a $138.00 price target for the company.
-Citigroup raised their price target on shares of XPO Logistics from $138.00 to $150.00 and gave the stock a “buy” rating in a report on Friday, February 12th.
-Finally, Wells Fargo & Company raised their price target on shares of XPO Logistics from $111.00 to $158.00 and gave the stock an “overweight” rating in a report on Thursday, December 3rd.
-Four investment analysts have rated the stock with a hold rating, sixteen have given a buy rating and one has assigned a strong buy rating to the company.
-XPO Logistics presently has a consensus rating of “Buy” and a consensus price target of $128.82.

-XPO Logistics (NYSE:XPO) last issued its quarterly earnings data on Wednesday, February 10th.
-The transportation company reported $1.19 earnings per share for the quarter, beating the consensus estimate of $0.65 by $0.54.
-XPO Logistics had a return on equity of 9.11% and a net margin of 0.82%.
-The business had revenue of $4.67 billion for the quarter, compared to analysts’ expectations of $4.25 billion.
-During the same period last year, the business earned $1.12 EPS.
-The business’s revenue was up 12.8% on a year-over-year basis.
-On average, sell-side analysts forecast that XPO Logistics, Inc. will post 0.93 earnings per share for the current fiscal year.

 XPO Logistics, Inc provides supply chain solutions in the United States, rest of North America, France, the United Kingdom, rest of Europe, and internationally.
 The company operates in two segments, Transportation and Logistics.
 The Transportation segment offers less-than-truckload (LTL) services, such as density and day-definite regional, inter-regional, and transcontinental LTL freight services through a network of tractors, trailers, professional drivers, and terminals; and truck brokerage services.